 Tonight, she earned her first championship as the Storm's Associate Head Coach 🏆#WNBAFinals pic.twitter.com/FNE5eAoNat

-— The Undefeated (@TheUndefeated) October 7, 2020
+— Andscape (@andscape) October 7, 2020

 Tell me this isn’t the cutest shit you’ve ever seen pic.twitter.com/SriOxyg4g5

-— Meredith Minkow (@murrminks) October 7, 2020
+— meredith minkow (@murrminks) October 7, 2020

 🏆🏆 𝗪𝗼𝗸𝗲 𝘂𝗽 like this. 🏆🏆#StrongerThanEver #WeRepSe4ttle pic.twitter.com/ELJcygSsr9

-— WNBA Champs (@seattlestorm) October 7, 2020
+— Seattle Storm (@seattlestorm) October 7, 2020

 Breanna Stewart is 26 years old, can we talk about this resume?